WillBekerman/satellite-wind-speeds/README.md

-# satellite-wind-speeds Examining and quantifying the discrepancies
+# satellite-wind-speeds
-in wind speed observations recorded by CYGNSS and Jason-3 satellites
+Examining and quantifying the discrepancies in wind speed observations recorded by CYGNSS and Jason-3 satellites.

 # file structure